Your vote counts!

 Our tabulation area is now enclosed, with physical access restrictions and video surveillance.
 We installed glass barriers across our front counter to protect sensitive documents and ballots within reach of the public.
 This was dual purpose during the COVID pandemic; while other offices rushed to install Plexiglas barriers, we didn’t need them.
-We also have more video cameras for full coverage of the office, and badge access locks on doors which provide auditable access controls and monitoring for all ballot storage areas in the office.
+We also have more video cameras for full coverage of the office, and auditable access controls on doors which provide monitoring for all ballot storage areas in the office.
 Our office drop box was previously installed through a window in our early voting area.
 After the DHS physical risk assessment, our drop box was moved outside of the building, near the entrance of the office.

 The physical networking has been re-organized so that now all ports are easily identified and those which are not in use are disconnected.
 We installed jack locks on all the unused Ethernet ports in the entire office and lobby.
 We implemented custody controls for each piece of our voting system equipment with an asset management system, additional physical locks, and tamper-evident seals.